LEOXINGU/lftools/README.md

 ```
 👉 This method using **pip** has shown the most reliable results, especially on macOS and Windows.

-👉 For more details, follow this step-by-step tutorial:
+💡 For more details, follow this step-by-step tutorial:<br>
 🔗 [How to fix Python import errors in QGIS](https://geoone.com.br/corrigir-erros-de-importacao-python-qgis/)

 ---